PROSPECTIVE NURSING STUDENTS AT ECU

-East Central University nursing students have clinical learning experiences in modern, up-to-date hospitals and other clinical facilities throughout Oklahoma and North Texas.
+ECU Nursing students have clinical learning experiences in modern, up-to-date hospitals and other clinical facilities throughout Oklahoma and North Texas.
 Both rural and urban sites are used for clinical rotations.
-Students receive clinical experience in medical/surgical areas, pediatrics, obstetrics, psychiatric mental health nursing, critical care, community health and nursing leadership.
-Senior nursing students participate in a one-to-one experience with a qualified preceptor for a portion of their last semester.
+Students receive clinical experience in medical/surgical areas, pediatrics, obstetrics, psychiatric mental health nursing, critical care, community health, and nursing leadership.
+Senior Nursing students participate in a one-to-one experience with a qualified preceptor for a portion of their last semester.

 The Oklahoma Board of Regents requirements for graduation from any state-supported 4-year college or university include:

-- a minimum of thirty (30) credit hours from East Central University (Residency requirement)
+- minimum of 30 credit hours from ECU (residency requirement)

-- a minimum of 60 credit hours from an accredited four-year senior institution
+- minimum of 60 credit hours from an accredited four-year senior institution

-- a minimum of 15 of the last 30 credit hours from ECU or have at least 50% of the credit hours required by the institution in the Nursing Major completed from ECU
+- minimum of 15 of the last 30 credit hours from ECU or have at least 50 percent of the credit hours required by the institution in the Nursing major completed from ECU

 Information About the School of Nursing Pre-Entrance Exam 2019 (TEAS) - See links provided below

-Applications to the ECU School of Nursing are accepted one time annually on September 1st.
-Interested candidates are encouraged to contact the School of Nursing to meet with an assigned nursing advisor to discuss all application and eligibility requirements as early as possible during their freshman year in college.
-Typically, there are 1 - 2 semesters of college-level coursework that needs to be completed in order for a student to be eligible for admission.
+Applications to the ECU School of Nursing are accepted one time annually on September 1.
+Interested candidates are encouraged to contact the School of Nursing to meet with an assigned Nursing advisor to discuss all application and eligibility requirements as early as possible during their freshman year in college.
+Typically, there are one to two semesters of college-level coursework that need to be completed in order for a student to be eligible for admission.